- About Us

 Professors.
 Research shows that students who interact with their professors one-on-one, tend to have a stronger commitment to class attendance, feel more comfortable asking for additional help, and are less reluctant to ask for special considerations when absences cannot be prevented.
 Has your student met with their professors yet?

 Writing Center.
 If your student is struggling with putting finishing touches on a writing assignment, or does not know where to begin, there is a place where any student can get help with any writing assignment for any class, practically any time.
-The Writing Center located on the first floor of Waldo Hall is staffed by trained writing tutors, and is a very valuable resource for many students.
-Appointments are recommended, especially during high need times.
+The Undergrad Research and Writing Studio is located on the first floor of the Valley Library.
+It is staffed by trained writing tutors, and is a very valuable resource for many students.
+No appointments are necessary.

 Educational Opportunity Program.
 The EOP office, located at 337 Waldo Hall, is a unique form of support for traditionally underrepresented populations such as persons of color, persons from rurally isolated communities, single parents, or non-traditional returning students among others.
 If you feel your student could benefit from a little extra academic support and encouragement, suggest that they explore what EOP might have to offer them.